 Havre is a somewhat small city located in the state of Montana.
 With a population of 9,791 people and four constituent neighborhoods, Havre is the eighth largest community in Montana.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Havre is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Havre is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Havre who work in sales jobs (12.80%), office and administrative support (12.26%), and teaching (10.22%).
+Havre is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Havre is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Havre who work in office and administrative support (11.85%), teaching (8.94%), and management occupations (8.89%).

-In terms of college education, Havre is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.79% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Havre is somewhat higher than in the average US city of 21.84%: 26.37% of adults 25 and older in the city have at least a bachelor's degree.

-Havre is a somewhat ethnically-diverse city.
+Havre is a very ethnically-diverse city.
 The people who call Havre home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Havre residents report their race to be White, followed by Native American.
-Important ancestries of people in Havre include Norwegian, Irish, English, and Dutch.
+Important ancestries of people in Havre include German, Irish, Norwegian, English, and European.

 The most common language spoken in Havre is English.
-Other important languages spoken here include Native American languages and Spanish.
+Other important languages spoken here include Polish and Spanish.